 Ayurveda thrives off of consistency and routine.
 Therefore one of the most essential aspects of incorporating Ayurveda in your life will be to create a healthy daily routine and stick with it!
 Here are some examples to begin with:

-- Create a healthy meal schedule eating breakfast around 7am, lunch around 12pm and dinner by 6pm (no later!).
+- Create a healthy meal schedule, eating breakfast around 7am, lunch around 12pm and dinner before 6pm (7pm in the summer)

-4. Make meditation, Yoga or simple breathing techniques a daily practice.
+4. Make meditation, Yoga, and simple breathing techniques a daily practice.

-Ultimately one should choose the practice that they resonate with the most.
-For example, some individuals simply cannot sit in silence for too long and therefore a gentle Yoga practice may be more suitable.
+Ultimately you should choose the practice that you resonate with the most.
+For example, you may not be able to sit in silence for too long and therefore a gentle Yoga practice may be more suitable for you.
 Whichever one you choose (and it can vary each day), the most important aspect will be to be consistent with the practice for effective results.
 If you are still unsure of where to begin, here are some examples to consider:

 - Perform 10 slow-paced sun salutations each morning.

 - Take 5 minutes to sit in mediation each morning, and again before bed (discover three simple methods here)

 5. Introduce a self-care practice into your daily life.